diogoalexandreramalho/fairness_ultimatum_game/README.md

-Complex Network Science - Second Project

-Fairness in the Ultimatum Game
+# Fairness in the Ultimatum Game

+## About the Project
+*Project developed in the Network Science course at IST (Lisbon)*

+This project focuses on how distributions of offer and demand evolve over time, across multiple scenarios and different types of players.

+## Installation
 Before running any program, one may want to verify that the Numpy and Matplotlib libraries are installed.

+## How to run
 [] represents optional arguments

 There are several scripts which execute different types of simulations: